bec-archer/SR80-Manuals/user-manual.md

 The **Assigned Tech** picker shows every tech who currently has items in the queue, sorted alphabetically, plus an "Unassigned" option that filters to items no one has grabbed yet.
 This is handy when a supervisor wants to check a specific tech's workload, or when someone is covering for a colleague and wants to see just that person's items.
 The Assigned Tech filter is only available on the Tech Station — it does not appear on the Front Counter's filter sheet.

+The **QR Tags** section has a **"Show Items Without QR Tag Only"** toggle.
+Flip it on to see only items whose linked equipment has no sticker yet (or that have no equipment record at all).
+A "No QR Tag" chip appears below the toolbar — tap **X** to remove it.
+Useful for sweeping the bench to find what still needs to be stickered without checking each item one by one.
+Offline note: when you're disconnected the app can't tell which items have already been stickered, so the filter falls back to showing everything in the cache rather than hiding items it can't verify.

 Active filters show as removable chips below the toolbar, same as the Front Counter.
 Tap **X** on a chip to remove it, or **Clear All** to reset everything.

 If nothing matches, you'll see "No Matching Items" instead of the grid.